Mirror Neurons and the ERR

 Giacomo Rizzolati and his colleagues at the University of Parma discovered this activity in the brain of a macaque monkey who was observing another macaque grasping for a piece of fruit.

-The neurons activated in the observing monkey are in the same area as in the observing monkey when itself reaches for a piece of fruit, thus assumed to "mirror" the thought processes of the observed monkey.
-In humans, philosophers of mind describe the observer as having a "theory of mind" about the observed person.
+The neurons activated in the observing monkey are in the same brain area as in the observed monkey when it reaches for a piece of fruit, thus assumed to "mirror" the thought processes of the observed monkey.
+In humans, philosophers of mind describe the observer as having a "theory of mind" about or "mind reading" the observed person.
 The correlation between mirror neurons is said to explain human empathy.

 However, there is no obvious